 Part of the problem of a busy modern life is that you always feel like there is more you could be doing… more you should be doing.

 You ‘should’ yourself into doing more than you can handle, and then when you do get a moment of downtime, you think you ‘should’ be doing more with it than just relaxing.
 You don’t give yourself permission to relax because subconsciously you feel relaxing is a waste of your precious time.

 Well here’s news for you: you 100% should be taking time to relax.
 Okay, so you should look after any kids you have, you should do your job to the best of your ability, and you should keep up with necessary tasks such as paying your rent and going grocery shopping.

 But there’s no one to say that you ‘should’ tidy your house twice a week.
 Nothing says you ‘should’ spend every evening socializing just because that’s what your friends do.
 Those are optional things, and you should treat them as such once in a while.
 You need to tell yourself – repeatedly if necessary – that bad things won’t happen if you don’t do everything you think you ‘should’ be doing.

 If you can’t relax because your mind is always thinking about what you ‘should’ be doing, you might have an anxiety disorder, you might be a workaholic, or you might be a perfectionist.
 These are all things to speak to mental health professional about.
-Click here to find a counselor in your area, or one who can work with you remotely online or on the phone.
+Click here to talk to a friendly therapist from BetterHelp.com.

 7. Make lists.